Gholamhossein Mohseni-Ejei: The New Head of Iran’s Judiciary

 Senior Judiciary Posts

 In 2014, Larijani subsequently appointed Mohseni-Ejei as his first deputy, a position he held through 2019, when Ebrahim Raisi was appointed Judiciary Chief.
 Mohsen-Ejei also served as the Judiciary spokesman.
-Mohseni-Ejei also helped build cases against the family of former President Akbar Rafsanjani, who had turned a rival to Khamenei.
+While in these posts, Mohseni-Ejei helped build cases against the family of former President Akbar Rafsanjani, who had turned a rival to Khamenei.
 In 2020, he claimed that he, Larijani, and other senior Judiciary officials were unable to confirm the corruption of former Judiciary First Deputy Akbar Tabari, whom Raisi prosecuted under corruption charges.

 What can we expect from Mohseni-Ejei?

 In the past four decades, Mohseni-Ejei has proven himself a ruthless enforcer for Khamenei, showing little regard for basic human rights standards and no limits to prosecute the real and perceived enemies of the Islamic Republic.
-As director of the Judiciary branch, he will likely demonstrate the same record.
+As long as he remains head of the Judiciary he will continue this record, particularly as crackdowns on political dissent mount and anti-regime sentiment in Iran increases.